Quality Hearing Care – Hearing Aid Clinic in Mumbai

 Real-Ear Measurement

-In the past, hearing evaluations and fittings for hearing aids consisted mostly of a series of beeps and noises.
+In the past, hearing aid selection and fittings consisted mostly of a series of beeps and noises.
 Today, Audiologists are equipped with new technologies and methods to make the hearing evaluation process and hearing aid programming process more effective.

 Live Speech Mapping